 Zacharias the Everliving

-On the other hand, he costs just over 1000 points, eats all your character slots in a 2000 point game, and he’s on a Zombie Dragon just to make him even more of a gamble.
-I am far too cautious a player to stick my neck out quite so far as this, particularly in small games: he only gets seven dice to play with and that’s not that many.
+On the other hand, he costs just over 1000 points, eats a 2000 point army’s worth of slots, and he’s on a Zombie Dragon just to make him even more of a gamble.
+I am far too cautious a player to stick my neck out quite so far as this.
+Plus he doesn’t have any way to increase his casting pool, and all that potential is pretty much meaningless without fuel.

 Neferata’s pretty great.
 All the powers of the Lahmian family mean she’s going to be striking before she gets struck, and at least has the potential to disrupt the enemy’s front line: the fact that you haven’t had to sacrifice any of a finite 100 point limit on the Seduction gimmick makes me think much better of it, even before her extra Leadership malus is factored in.
 She’s pretty effective as a spellcaster too, a level 3 with an extra unique spell that’s better than Warp Lightning (and Warp Lightning’s very good).
 She’s in Mannfred’s sort of territory: costs as much as three characters but probably does three characters’ worth of work.
 She’ll need a supporting Necromancer to throw her some more dice but that’s no bad thing.